-Another example pertains to the significant text-critical question in 4:5 (קניתה, see pp. 259-60), which Howell acknowledges but to which he gives very little attention in his discussion.
+Another example pertains to the significant text-critical question in 4:5 (קניתה, vs. קניתה, see pp. 259-60), which Howell acknowledges but to which he gives very little attention in his discussion.
 To his credit, Howell does not simply ignore this textual issue, but raises it and at least begins a conversation about it.
 However, for understandable reasons, he does not discuss the specifics.
-Upon raising the difficulty in the text, Howell moves straight to his preferred conclusion and says, "However, the qere helps clarify the intended meaning, I believe" (i.e., he prefers to read the text as footnote that directs the student to further discussion on this matter (i.e., Brotzman and Tully, Old Testament Textual Criticism, 176-78; Eskenazi and Frymer-Kensky, Ruth, 76-77).
+Upon raising the difficulty in the text, Howell moves straight to his preferred conclusion and says, "However, the qere helps clarify the intended meaning, I believe" (i.e., he prefers to read the text as קניתה "you shall acquire"; p.
+260).
+At the same time, Howell does include a footnote that directs the student to further discussion on this matter (i.e., Brotzman and Tully, Old Testament Textual Criticism, 176-78; Eskenazi and Frymer-Kensky, Ruth, 76-77).
 In light of Howell's goal in this book to help the reader move through the Hebrew text-as opposed to discuss the various textual or interpretative considerations-Howell ought to be commended for his approach to introduce the questions that exist in the text, to address some of the key points of discussion, and to offer his own conclusions, without getting bogged down by the details.